peter-kehl/glibr/README.md

-Reserved crate name (to avoid name confusion with glibr, a potential replacement of glibc on Linux).
+Reserved crate name, to avoid name confusion with https://github.com/glib-rs/glib_rs, a potential replacement of (parts of) glibc on Linux.